 The couple produced 11 more children of their own, all daughters except three -- Annette Samantha Lacey, Lydia Ellen Bell Kerr, Eliza Jane Vensil, Winifred Agnes Leydig, Rev. Daniel Gurley Shirer, Saline Shirer, Hannah Leydig, Mary Charlotte Shirer, Greenwell Reasoner Shirer, Catharine Mahala Sutton, Sarah Shirer and Cidna E. "Sidney" Shirer.

 Thus to his two marriages, Valentine fathered 17 children.
-They resided on a farm near Adamsville, Adams Township, Muskingum County, and
+They resided on a farm near Adamsville, Adams Township, Muskingum County.

-Sadly, daughter Salina died as a newborn on Feb.
+Sadly, daughter Salina died as a newborn of six days on Feb.
 27, 1839 in Adams Township, and daughter Mary Charlotte died at age three on June 1, 1846.
 Their remains were lowered into the earth in the Bethesda Methodist Cemetery.

 Many years later, in 1916, the book History of Butler County, Kansas mentioned Esther and Valentine and said "The Shirers are of Swiss descent, and the Gaumers came from Germany.
 The Shirers were prominent in the early day colonization of the country."

-In about 1833, Valentine and other local men constructed a saw mill on the north fork of Symmes Creek.
+Valentine was a longtime farmer.
+In about 1833, he and other local men constructed a saw mill on the north fork of Symmes Creek.
 This is recorded in a Jan.
 6, 1946 article in the Zanesville Signal newspaper.

 Valentine is named in a section of T.F.
 Williams' 1882 book The Household Guide and Instructor, with Biographies: History of Guernsey County, Ohio.
 The text says that he and Esther "remained on the old homestead until his death."